 The General Term For Heritable Changes In Dna Sequence Is

-Nov 14, 2025 · 12 min read
+12 min read

 Imagine a library where books are constantly being copied and recopied.
 Each time a book is reproduced, there's a small chance that a letter might be changed, a word misspelled, or even an entire sentence altered.
-Over time, these seemingly insignificant errors can accumulate, leading to a version of the story that differs markedly from the original.
+Worth adding: over time, these seemingly insignificant errors can accumulate, leading to a version of the story that differs markedly from the original.
 This, in essence, is what happens with DNA, the blueprint of life, and the errors are known as mutations.

 Main Subheading

 The general term for heritable changes in DNA sequence is a mutation.
+Mutations can arise spontaneously during DNA replication or be induced by external factors such as radiation or chemicals.
 This fundamental process is the bedrock of evolution and genetic diversity.
-Mutations can arise spontaneously during DNA replication or be induced by external factors such as radiation or chemicals.
 Understanding mutations is critical to comprehending not only how life evolves but also the origins of genetic diseases and the development of new technologies like gene editing.

 Comprehensive Overview